hobbyGG/RestfulAPI_Forum/README.md

 A Restful-API style web server, it mainly include Go, Gin, MYSQL, Redis, Docker.

-use `docker compose up -d` to emplement this application in your docker.
+In the backend folder, use `docker compose up -d` to run the backend server in docker.